jdpolakoff/sampleteach/readme.md

   color: "red",
   drive: function(){
     console.log("vroom vroom")
-  },
-  gps: function(location){
-    console.log(`Beep boop, driving to ${location}`) },
-  paint: function( newColor ){
-    console.log(`Your car has been painted ${newColor}`)
-    this.color = newColor
   }
 }
 ```

-**Quick Quiz**

-1. What is a key-value pair?
-2. What is a property of an object?
-3. What is a method?
-4. Can we store anything in an object?

-We're doing two really important things here:
+We're doing three really important things here:

-  1. We're encapsulating all data and behavior for a car inside a single object (i.e. a single place)
-  2. We're modeling some real world thing inside our code
+  1. We're modeling some real world thing (in this case, a car) inside our code.
+  2. All the data and behavior for that thing is accessible in a single place.
+  3. We're creating a namespace in the ```car``` object, which helps to declutter the global namespace.
+Let's go into the console and see what the context of the ```drive``` function is.
+What would the context of the function be if it were defined outside of the ```car``` object.

-The second point is the basis of Object-Oriented Programming and what makes it so powerful.
+The first point is the basis of Object-Oriented Programming and what makes it so powerful.

 Why might we want to model real world things in our code?

 __Example: lets say we're building an app for a car rental company (Rent-a-Car).
 If they buy a new car to rent out to customers, they'll want to manage that new car inside the app we're building for them.
-Do we want to create a new object like the one above for each car new car?__
+Do we want to create a new object like the one above for each car new car?
+No, most likely we want to use a class to help us create the new cars.__

-### 2. Intro to OOP in JS (5 minutes / 0:15)

-Before we get in to OOP in JS there are a few loose ends we need to tie up:
+Before we get deeper in to OOP in JS there are a few loose ends we need to tie up:

 <details>
     <summary>1.
 What is context?</summary>